A healthier semi-classical dynamics: Classical-quantum gravity

 Thus far we have only considered continuous classical degrees of freedom.
 In Appendix \ref{sec: field} we discuss how one can formally arrive at dynamics for fields -- the result is the same but to replace quantities with their local counterparts and derivatives with functional derivatives.
 Effectively, the spatial coordinate $x$ acts like an index of the Lindblad operators and the matrices $D_n$.

 Though our goal here is not to reproduce a fully covariant semi-classical description of quantum gravity, but rather, provide a framework to clarify some of the major issues of that approach, we conclude with a brief discussion of the full gravitational context.
-Classical-quantum dynamics in the full gravitational setting has previously been studied in \cite{oppenheim_post-quantum_2018, Oppenheim:2020ogy}.
+Models of classical-quantum Newtonian gravity were introduced in \cite{2016Tilloy,kafri2014classical} using a measurement-feedback approach.
+Classical-quantum dynamics in the full gravitational setting has been studied in \cite{oppenheim_post-quantum_2018, Oppenheim:2020ogy,covariantPI}.
 The idea, introduced in \cite{oppenheim_post-quantum_2018}, was to take the classical degrees of freedom to be given by the Riemmanian $3$ metrics (on some $3$ surface $\Sigma$) and their conjugate momenta $z= (g_{ij}, \pi^{ij})$.
 One then considers completely positive dynamics, depending on some lapse $N$ and shift $N^i$, which maps hybrid states $\cqstate(g, \pi,t)$ onto themselves, describing a geometrodynamic picture of classical-gravity interacting with quantum matter.
 One can also consider the lapse and shift and their conjugate momenta to be part of the phase space, in which case they enter into the Poisson bracket.
 While this changes nothing in the purely classical case, it offers some advantages in the CQ case.
 Here, by (formally) studying the unraveling of the dynamics, for each realization of the noise process, we now have entire trajectories for each of the variables $(g_{ij}, \pi^{ij}, N, N^i)$ each associated to a quantum state, $\rho(t | g_{ij}, \pi^{ij}, N, N^i)$.
 This allows us to define a tuple $(g_{\mu \nu}, \rho_{\Sigma_t}(t))$ via the ADM embedding

 This associates to each trajectory a 4-metric and quantum state on a 1-parameter family of hypersurfaces $\Sigma$.
 The unraveling thus provides a method to study the dynamics of classical gravity interacting with quantum matter.